Handbook home

 - Identify, analyse, and engage critically with both primary sources (including material culture) and secondary scholarship in the interpretation of Ancient Greek culture

-- Demonstrate a detailed knowledge and understanding of the material culture of Ancient Greek culture
+- Reflect on the material culture of Ancient Greek culture

 - Approach all evidence about Ancient Greek culture with intellectual honesty and a respect for ethical values